The relative frequency between two continuous-state branching processes with immigration and their genealogy: Introduction

 In the last few decades, the relationship between CB processes and coalescents has been a subject to great interest, and several important contributions in this area have been published.
 We will briefly describe those that inspired this paper.
-First, Etheridge and March in \cite{EM} and Perkins in \cite{Per} realized that the Fleming-Viot superprocess \cite{FlemingViot}, which is the dual of the Kingman coalescent \cite{Kingman}, can be obtained as a functional of two independent Dawson-Watanabe superprocesses (see \cite{DawsonWatanabe} for an introduction to this class of processes).
-A similar result was found by Bertoin and Le Gall, who observed that the Bolthausen Szmitman coalescent describes the genealogy of Neveu's CB process \cite{BLG}.
-Finally, in a celebrated seven-authors paper \cite{7authors}, the method of considering the ratio of two independent identically distributed $\alpha$-stable CB processes and time-changing it by using a functional of their total mass, reached its highest point.
+First, Etheridge and March in \cite{EM} and Perkins in \cite{Per} realized that the Fleming-Viot superprocess \cite{FlemingViot}, can be obtained as a functional of two independent Dawson-Watanabe superprocesses (see \cite{DawsonWatanabe} for an introduction to this class of processes).
+The two-type Fleming Viot process is the Wright-Fisher diffusion, which is moment dual to the block counting process of the Kingman coalescent.
+A similar result was found by Bertoin and Le Gall, who observed that the Bolthausen-Sznitman coalescent describes the genealogy of Neveu's CB process \cite{BLG}.
+Finally, in a celebrated seven-authors paper \cite{7authors}, the method of considering the relative frequency between two independent identically distributed $\alpha$-stable CB processes and time-changing it by using a functional of their total mass, reached its highest point.

-Based on the ideas of Bertoin and Le Gall \cite{BLG}, Berestycki, Berestycki, and Limic \cite{BBL} constructed a look-down coupling between $\Lambda$-coalescents and CB processes with the characteristic triplet $(0,0,y^{-2}\Lambda(y))$, where $\Lambda$ is a finite measure in [0,1] that characterizes the $\Lambda$-coalescent.
+Inspired in questions posed by Bertoin and Le Gall \cite{BLG}, Berestycki, Berestycki, and Limic \cite{BBL}, based on ideas of Donelly and Kurtz \cite{D-K1,D-K2}, constructed a look-down coupling between $\Lambda$-coalescents and CB processes with the characteristic triplet $(0,0,y^{-2}\Lambda(y))$, where $\Lambda$ is a finite measure in [0,1] that characterizes the $\Lambda$-coalescent.
 Their construction works for small times and clarifies the relationship between the extinction of a CB process and the coming down from infinity of a $\Lambda$-coalescent.